Yōka Wao: General information

 In December 2005, she injured herself during the performance of W-Wing (her personal concert) but was able to come back for Never Say Goodbye, her last musical with Takarazuka.

 In January 2007, she had her first personal concert since she left the company.

-Right now, she is considered as an independent artist as she and her top star partner Mari Hanafusa have founded their own private office Wao Enterprise with Hanafusa as her manager.
-It is rare that top star partners who have left the company would continue to work together in such close relationship.
+Right now, Wao is an independent artist with her and her top star partner Mari Hanafusa having founded their own private office Wao Enterprise with Hanafusa as her manager.
+This is notable due to it being uncommon that top star partners who have left the company would continue to work together in such close relationship.

 While having her second concert (New Yoka ～Rockin' Broadway～) at Tokyo in August 2007, she was the guest star for Russell Watson's concert at Tokyo later on.
 She and Watson performed at Rokuonji Temple.

 Her first movie was Chacha: Tengai no Onna, which she plays as the leading actress in the role of Lady Chacha.
 The movie premiered in Japan on 22 December 2007.
 She later received the award of Best Actress at the Osaka Cinema Festival for this role.

 In 2008, it was announced that she will be Velma Kelly for the Japanese version of Chicago with Ryoko Yonekura as Roxie and Ryuichi Kawamura as Billy in October and November.
 This was marked as her first musical drama outside Takarazuka.

 Wao is currently set to star in Dracula, the Musical, another Frank Wildhorn production, in August 2011.
 This is her first otokoyaku role outside of Takarazuka, and she is the first female to play the role.

 In April 2015 she married Frank Wildhorn in Maui, Hawaii.